nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 # Architecture considerations #

-Using CareConnect FHIR profiles to access multiple resources from a patient’s history requires the implementer (both Consumer and Provider) to carefully consider the following factors described in this Implementation Guide:
+Using CareConnect FHIR profiles to access multiple resources from a patient’s history requires the implementer (both consumer and provider) to carefully consider the following factors described in this Implementation Guide:

 1. [Topologies / Patterns](design_patterns.html)  -  A “pattern” is a formal way of documenting a solution to a design problem in a particular field of expertise.
 For example, in the case of an API sharing clinical information between systems, an agreed pattern can guide the application of the standard.
 This may help to reduce the time to implementation and resolve ambiguity.
 1. [Exchange Paradigms](design_exchange_patterns.html) - The choice of exchange paradigm can influence the format of the data, the choice of resources to include and how those resources are constructed.
 For example, if the content is exchanged as an attachment in an email, the attachment will typically require the complete set of the resources that make up the bundle.
 So this approach to data exchange will drive the need for the complete response to be returned from a single request (if there is a request at all) and the consumer may not be able to resolve any referenced data in the body of the message.
 In fact it would most likely drive the requirement for a FHIR Document to be created.